yarisvt/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-charts-1.2.0-release-notes.md

 - Updated the default service type of Gateway service from NodePort to ClusterIP.
 You can configure external access to service with your desired method like changing service type to NodePort, LoadBalancer, or configuring Ingress.
 #### Changelog
 ##### Added
-- Added OpenTelemetry support at `gateway.opentelemetry`.
+- Added OpenTelemetry support under `gateway.opentelemetry`.
 - In `tyk-gateway`, new fields (`dashboardConnectionString` and `policyConnectionString`) are introduced to set connection strings for Dashboard App Config and Policies when using Tyk Dashboard as a source.
 ##### Changed
 - Updated Gateway default image tag to v5.2.3.